 Image credit: Colby Lopez

-But just one little thing…Bosch allows you to swap out its batteries, and has a hefty charger which gets your vacuum fully charged in just an hour.
-On the other hand, Dyson’s batteries cannot be removed, so that means if it dies mid-clean, you’d have to lug it in to the shop.
+But just one little thing…Bosch allows you to swap out its batteries and has a hefty charger that gets your vacuum fully charged in just an hour.
+On the other hand, Dyson’s batteries cannot be removed, so that means if it dies mid-clean, you’d have to lug it into the shop.

 Verdict: Bosch

-Bosch vs Dyson: which is right for you?
+Bosch vs Dyson: which is the right cordless vacuum for you?

 The Bosch Unlimited 7 has a long run time, flexible in-built attachments, and suction power that can pretty much conquer any surface.